Appiah/socialinvites.github.io/android_core.md

         ...
     }

-The `onContactsRetrieved(Context context, List<Contact> contacts)` method receives list of contacts as a parameter and it is invoked when the `getContacts(Context context, ContactsListener contactsListener)` method from *SocialInvitesManager* finishes getting contacts from the user's phone.
+The `onContactsRetrieved(Context context, List<Contact> contacts)` method receives list of contacts as a parameter and it is invoked when the `getContacts(Context context, ContactsListener contactsListener)` method from *SocialInvitesCoreManager* finishes getting contacts from the user's phone.
+If the contact has a picture stored on the user's device, value of photoUri field will be URI of that photo.
+If the contact doesn't have a  picture, value of photoUri will be null.

 Usage example:

     protected void onCreate(Bundle savedInstanceState) {
-        SocialInvitesManager.getContacts(this.getContext(), this);
+        socialInvitesManager.getContacts(this.getContext(), this);
     }

-If you need to get previously invited contacts, you can get them by calling the `getInvitedContacts()` method on the *SocialInvitesManager*.
+If you need to get previously invited contacts, you can get them by calling the `getInvitedContacts()` method on the *SocialInvitesCoreManager*.
 This method returns all contacts invited from the user's phone.

 Usage example:

-    SocialInvitesManager.getInvitedContacts();
+    socialInvitesManager.getInvitedContacts();

 #### Sending invitations ####

 If one contact has multiple phone numbers, the invitation can be sent either to one phone number or to all numbers.
-If you want to do this, use the following methods from the *SocialInvitesManager* class:
+If you want to do this, use the following methods from the *SocialInvitesCoreManager* class:

 - `sendInvitation(Contact contact)` - sends invitations to all of the contact’s MSISDNs
 - `sendInvitation(Contact contact, InvitationListener listener)` - sends invitations to all of the contact’s MSISDNs and registers an instance of class implementing *InvitationListener*